adigitalmonk/xbar-scripts/README.md

 You can use these script outside of xbar as well.
 When running the script, ensure that the environment variable `VAR_GITHUB_PAT` is set.

-You can either run it via Deno or directly.
+You can run it via Deno.

 ```
 > deno run --allow-net --allow-env github.ts
 > deno run --allow-net --allow-env droplets.ts
 ```

-or directly on the command line.
+Or directly on the command line.

 ```
 > ./github.ts